arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 #### PLC IDE Modbus Custom Editor

-The Modbus Custom Editor allows you to define a Modbus node with pre-defined parameters and variables.
-It can be later added using the 'Add' option under 'RS485 SerialPort'.
+The Modbus Custom Editor allows you to define a Modbus node with predefined parameters and variables.
+You can later add it using the `Add` option under `RS485 SerialPort`.

 To open the Modbus Custom Editor window, go to `Tools -> Run Modbus Custom Editor` on PLC IDE.

 ![Arduino PLC IDE - Modbus Custom Editor Configuration](assets/opta_plcide_customModbus.png)

-It is a helpful feature to have frequently deployed device configurations stored that are compatible with the Modbus protocol.
+It is helpful to have frequently deployed device configurations stored that are compatible with the Modbus protocol.

 ### Project Overview